CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_status_ledger.md

 that supports each claim.
 It is a current-state index, not a development diary, issue tracker replacement, release approval, or clinical-quality statement.

-Snapshot: `develop` at `6c38954` (`qa: record real CheXOne validation receipt`).
+Validation baseline: `develop` at `481605b1b87035b8deb03edaefdbfc090f8f1b23`.
-Statuses describe the evidence available for that checkout and must be refreshed when the checkout or its validation evidence changes.
+This update adds campaign documentation and evidence without changing the application code under validation.
+Statuses remain tied to the exact evidence revision and must be refreshed when the checkout or its validation evidence changes.

 ## Maintenance Rules